ds-mbappe/Tesla/README.md

 # Tesla

-An app UI for the real Tesla website.
+A React Naive app made based on real Tesla website.
 Going to continue upgrading it.